uoy-linguistics/dating-beowulf-2015/README.md

 - the statistical computing language `R`
 - the `python` programming language

-`make` is available from Linux package managers, and is often installed by default.
+`sed` is installed by default on Mac and Linux.  `make` is available from Linux package managers, and is often installed by default.
 On a Mac, it can be installed with the Xcode command line tools [following these steps](xcode-cli).
 [R][r] and [python][python] can be installed from their respective websites.

 [xcode-cli]: https://railsapps.github.io/xcode-command-line-tools.html
 [r]: https://www.r-project.org/